7 Ways To Tell The Difference Between Love And Lust

 - Identify when you may not be on the right track and course-correct before either of you gets too invested or too hurt.

 You should self-reflect and figure out what you need from your life right now – whether it is physical love or emotional support, or both.
-Then, once you have figured out your needs, you can tread in the right direction and find a partner that truly satisfies those needs and wants, and vice-versa.
+Then, once you have figured out your needs, you can tread in the right direction and find a partner that truly satisfies those needs and wants, and wishes for similar things that you can offer satisfaction with.

 On that note, let us look at the signs that will help you identify your true feelings.